 The house is an architectural hotchpotch, mainly re-built in Tudor times.
-The chapel (pictured slightly left of centre) was first consecrated in 1411, and was re-modelled in the early 1500s.
-At a similar time the hall was widened, and the south wall (right side in photo) was moved forward, ‘squashing’ the chapel into a corner.
+The chapel was first consecrated in 1411, and was re-modelled in the early 1500s.
+At a similar time the Great Hall was widened, and the south wall was moved forward, ‘squashing’ the chapel into a corner.

 First World War exhibition

 See 100s of personal family treasures and items loaned from the local community in Home and Away, year four of the First World War exhibition in the Breakfast Room.